sarahmk125/airflow-docker-metrics/README.md

 ## Transitioning to the Official Airflow Image

 The primary steps taken to transition from the puckel/docker-airflow to the apache/airflow image are:
-- The `airflow.cfg` file is no longer used.
-All variables are defined as ENV variables in the `docker-compose.yml` file.
-These include: StatsD specs, the SQLAlchemy connection information, and the home directory.
 - The `airflow initdb` to initialize Airflow's backend database is run as a command when bringing up the webserver container, declared in the `docker-compose.yml` file.
 - If using the CeleryExecutor, variables needed should be defined as ENV variables in the `docker-compose.yml` file.

 ## Future Improvements

 Ways to improve the current architecture include:
-- Not running a `sleep` command in the scheduler to wait for the `initdb` command in the `webserver` to complete.
+- Not running a `sleep` command in the scheduler to wait for the `db init` command in the `webserver` to complete.
 - Further testing with the CeleryExecutor, and extensibility to the KubernetesExecutor (if relevant)
+- Bugfixes: create user in the docker-compose file; logs aren't showing up in the UI.

 Have suggestions?
 I love talking about data stacks.
 Shoot me a message [here](https://www.linkedin.com/in/sarah-krasnik/).